davephelps/AzureFilesConnector/README.md

 To deploy, run deploy.ps1 (in tools), passing in the path of the nuget package.
 E.g.,

 & "deploy.ps1" "C:\Dev\Logic Apps\Custom Connector\FTP\src\FTP\bin\Debug"

+This sample is provided as-is and is not an official Microsoft supported connector.